my-best-day/medium/readme.md

 #### Based on and inspired by [Andrej Kapathy's nonoGPT](https://github.com/karpathy/nanoGPT)

 I built this project in order to learn by doing the anatomy and implementation of the transformer architecture.
-Right now, the focus here in on the BERT model.
+Right now, the focus is on the BERT model.

 #### Let's start with some results: